tawasta/event/website_event_waiting_list_questions/README.rst

 ====================================
 Website Event Waiting List Questions
 ====================================
-* Questions on Events when joining waiting list.
+* Questions on Events when joining a waiting list.

 Configuration
 =============